Pittsburgh crime family: Genovese and Porter

+Ciancutti and the current status

 In 2008, Thomas "Sonny" Ciancutti became boss of the Pittsburgh family.
-Ciancutti himself was one of the few remaining made members operating in Pittsburgh, after the late 1990s, when many members were imprisoned and many over the years many of the older members passed away.
+Ciancutti himself was one of the few remaining made members operating in Pittsburgh after the late 1990s, when many members were imprisoned and older members started to pass away.
 According to the FBI, Ciancutti controlled a large illegal gambling ring with top bookmakers Robert Iannelli, John "Duffy" Conley, Jeff Risha and Ronnie "Porky" Melocchi, whom all paid him protection.

-On September 5, 2013 "Operation Pork Chop" concluded charging associate Ronald “Porky” Melocchi and others with bookmaking and illegal gambling.
-In 2013, retired FBI special agent Roger Greenbank spoke about the Pittsburgh family and said "There's no real structure anymore.
+On September 5, 2013, "Operation Pork Chop" culminated with the charging of Melocchi and others with bookmaking and illegal gambling.
+In 2013, retired FBI special agent Roger Greenbank spoke about the Pittsburgh family and said, "There's no real structure anymore.
 There's no real family."
-In 2016, Sonny Ciancutti’s most trusted associate Jeff Risha died of cancer.
-Ciancutti continued to remain low profile using associates to run the Pittsburgh's local bookmaking and illegal gambling operations.
-In 2019, Robert Iannelli, a longtime Pittsburgh area sports gambling and bookmaker, was arrested along with his son and others.
+In 2016, Ciancutti's most trusted associate, Jeff Risha, died of cancer.
+Ciancutti maintained a low profile, using associates to run Pittsburgh's local bookmaking and illegal gambling operations.
+In 2019, Iannelli, a longtime Pittsburgh bookmaker, was arrested along with his son and others.

+On July 26, 2016, a gambling investigation at the Spartaco Sporting Club resulted in five of the club's officers and four employees being arrested during a raid by the Pennsylvania State Police's Bureau of Liquor Control Enforcement.
+A total of nineteen illegal video gambling devices, along with computer motherboards for the devices, money and various documents were seized.
+Ciancutti was a member of the club during this time.

+On December 28, 2019, former Pittsburgh family associate Samuel Rende, aged 90, was shot in the head and killed while in a pickup truck near Calvary Cemetery in Greenfield.
+The police arrested and charged Anthony Miller with the homicide and robbery of Rende.

 On July 8, 2021, Pittsburgh family boss Thomas "Sonny" Ciancutti died.
 Ciancutti was the last known made member in the Pittsburgh family.